 Double your expertise

-The double major option is unique to Deakin and gives students the opportunity to specialise in two complementary areas.
+The double major option is unique to Deakin and gives you the opportunity to specialise in two complementary areas.
 You can also pick a third major or six elective subjects.

-In a more traditional health sciences environment, a student who combines a major in health promotion or exercise science with a major in disability and inclusion sets themselves up to be a champion for inclusive practice in their future workplace.
+In a more traditional health sciences environment, if you decide to combine a major in health promotion or exercise science with a major in disability and inclusion, you'll be setting yourself up to be a champion for inclusive practice in your future workplace.

 ‘This can be a strong selling point for employers wishing to expand their client base or improve their capacity to support clients under the National Disability Insurance Scheme (NDIS),’ Dr Warner says.